fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/final-reflections.md

 This isn't a writing class so you're not getting evaluated on elegant prose.
 BUT, your writing must be clear enough that I can follow your argument and your survey of course themes.
 Your final reflection should be well thought out and carefully written, not a stream of consciousness off-the-cuff here’s-what-I-remember type thing.
 MAKE SURE YOUR POST HAS CLEAR PARAGRAPHS BEFORE SUBMITTING IT (which most of you do already).
 I've given you LOTS of time to make these good, and I will be evaluating them with that in mind.

-## Pro tip \#1: Take time to review
-Before you start writing, you should invest a few hours time skimming through the readings again---not necessarily re-reading them---to remind yourself what you've read, or maybe reading a little more of something you could only skim before.
-You should absolutely use the discussion board to remind you of what was going on over the many weeks of class.
-ALL THOSE POSTS are more than just assignments for you to do---they are our course archive that makes the key ideas from the course and the readings easily accessible.

 ## Why make an argument for a grade?